kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 ## Technical Notes & Disclaimers

-- *Although I use third party trademarks and logos in this article and its visuals, [kamilfranek.com](http://www.kamilfranek.com/){:target="_blank"} is an independent site.
+- *Although I use third-party trademarks and logos in this article and its visuals, [kamilfranek.com](http://www.kamilfranek.com/){:target="_blank"} is an independent site.
 There is no relationship, sponsorship, or endorsement between this site and the owners of those trademarks.*
 - *At the time of writing this article, I had a long position in Facebook.*